Young, Brown and Mentally Ill

 After so many years, you know what comes next.
 You will feel better, eventually.
 You will lose out on time, and your eyes will be softer, but you come around again.
 You will no longer imagine laying in the waves, letting them trap you under the current and ripping out your last breath.
 You won’t imagine your bed as a safe spot, or sleep as your weapon.
 It will all feel like a bad dream and you wake up a little foggy, but functioning.

 And that’s the irony of the game.
 You’re functioning again, without anyone understanding why you couldn’t all this time.
-You can only celebrate with yourself, a birthday party for one.
-And you must be OK with that.
+You can only celebrate with yourself, a birthday party for one — and you must be OK with that.
 You must be your own best friend, your own survival story.
-There is no hero in this, only unwanted lessons.
+There is no hero in this, only an unwanted lesson.
 It’s time to invite the sun into your room and get up.
-It’s time to live.
+It’s time to start over again.